mantidproject/mantidimaging/docs/developer_guide/index.rst

 Getting Started
 ---------------

-You will need conda/mamba, CUDA and gcc installed, see the :ref:`Installation` instructions.
+You will need conda/mamba and CUDA installed, see the :ref:`Installation` instructions.

 First download the Mantid Imaging source code using Git.